Selling final expense insurance CAN be a lucrative and rewarding career.

 He goes into debt, gets frustrated, and ends up quitting.

-And while the company named after an American president will tell you its prices are fair, experienced and independent agents know…
+And while the company named after an American president will tell you its prices are fair, experienced and independent final expense agents know…

 This company has the HIGHEST premiums in the final expense sales business.